-I love how a service like PATLive allows me to completely offload one of the most mundane and mentally taxing jobs of gathering information and chit-chatting with strangers.
+I love how a service like PATLive lets me completely offload one of the most mundane and mentally taxing jobs of gathering information and chit-chatting with strangers.

-Maybe it’s because I’m introverted and would be perfectly content with a day in the office by myself.
-Maybe it’s because I know how much time can be wasted on these phone conversations.
-Either way, it’s a BIG burden that I don’t have to worry about.
+Maybe it's because I'm introverted and would be perfectly content with a day in the office alone.
+Maybe it's because I know how much time can be wasted on these phone conversations.
+Either way, it's a BIG burden that I don't have to worry about.

 Granted, I still have to process the information that comes in from these calls, but at least the job of talking to these people frankly doesn't need to be done by me, and PATLive provides a good enough solution for handling this constant inflow of communication.

 Depending on the volume of direct mail I'm sending out, sometimes I'll see higher monthly charges that catch me off guard, especially when the maximum number of minutes under my plan is exceeded.

 Regardless of which monthly package you sign up for, it will cover a finite number of minutes.
 If you have a month where you get crushed with a higher-than-normal call volume, the fees can add up quickly once those minutes are exceeded.
 If your call volume tends to “spike” from month to month, depending on what marketing pushes you to have, that's a potential issue you'll want to be prepared for.
 Whereas, if you've got a consistent marketing push each month, you probably won't have a lot of surprises here.

 Should You Use PATLive?

 The bottom line is, even though I can always do a better job of talking to my customers than a virtual receptionist will, I don't love this part of my business, and I'm not a critical component of making this part of my business function properly.
 As such, it only makes sense to hire out this job to someone professionally trained to handle it and do a reasonably good job.